mcbuddy/qa-eng-exercise/tests/INSTRUCTION.md

 By default it will be test the localhost and it can be specify to different env if needed.

 ## II.
 Load Test
 The load test using Gatling and Scala as its tools.
-In order to run test just go to `load_test` directory then type `./bin/gatling.sh` this command will lists all the available load test and asking the user imput or simply type this command to run first load test `./bin/gatling.sh -s qa_exercise.GetAllUsers`
+Java JDK 1.8 needed for this load test In order to run test just go to `load_test` directory then type `./bin/gatling.sh` this command will lists all the available load test and asking the user imput or simply type this command to run first load test `./bin/gatling.sh -s qa_exercise.GetAllUsers` The result of the test can be view after the load test done by opening the `results` folder, it looks something like this `qa-eng-exercise/tests/load_test/results/getallusers-1519623961390/index.html`

 ## Caveat:
 - Have difficulty with Vagrant file on this file.
 It gave me error about the `hosts` on the provisioning.